gtamhankar/liri-node-app/README.md

 ### Logic:
 -------
 liri.js accepts the command line inputs/arguments and maps the input command to the corresponding task.
-In case missing/invaid inputs, it handles the inputs to defaults or sends appropriate messages to the user. liri.js calls the liriprocess.js by linking them using liridata object.
+In case of missing/invaid inputs, it handles the inputs to defaults or sends appropriate messages to the user. liri.js calls the liriprocess.js by linking them using liridata object.
 Liridata object has properties that are defiend as tasks for each command.
-Each property calls the api and formats/parses the reposnse object.
+Each property calls the api and formats/parses the response object.
 The selected properties of the response object are sent to console and log.txt file.

 ### Run Instructions: